Child Safety Seats

 Make an Appointment

-Appointments are scheduled between the hours of 8 am and 4 pm, Monday - Friday.
+Appointments are scheduled between the hours of 8 am and 4 pm, Monday, Wednesday, Friday and between the hours of 8 am and 11 am on Tuesday and Thursday.
 Just complete the online appointment request form and a representative from our department will contact you within 24 hours of receiving it.
 Or call our Child Safety Seat Technician Van Schoen directly at (954) 597-3805 if you prefer to schedule an appointment by telephone.
 Please note, appointment days and times can vary.

 If a car seat must be installed immediately as a result of an emergency situation, please contact our Child Safety Seat Technician Van Schoen at (954) 597-3805 or Fire Administration at (954) 597-3800.